astoeckel/pydwdapi/README.md

 * `wind_direction`

 The rendered map will be stored as `<MODALITY>.pdf` in the current working directory.
-Note the necessary computations take some time -- if you're in a hurry, you can reduce the map resolution by passing a smaller value for the `resolution` parameter to the `api.render_map` call (try 128 or 64 instead of the default of `256`.
+The necessary computations will take some time -- if you're in a hurry, you can reduce the map resolution by passing a smaller value for the `resolution` parameter to the `api.render_map` call (try 128 or 64 instead of the default of `256`.